AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Mobile app for caregivers with GPS-verified check-in and check-out at each visit.
 Client-specific task checklists that load automatically at arrival: ADL assistance, medication reminders, meal preparation, and any client-specific care tasks from the care plan.
 Medication reminder prompts with confirmation recording so there's a log of which medications were administered and when.
 Health observation inputs: vital signs, mood, appetite, and any changes in condition recorded during the visit and visible to coordinators in real time.
 Incident reporting directly from the app with photo documentation and immediate supervisor notification.
 Offline mode for areas with poor mobile coverage, where data syncs when connectivity returns.
 Care notes visible to the caregiver before arrival so they walk in prepared.

-Billing workflows built around the specific requirements of Medicaid waiver programmes and Medicare home health billing.
+Billing workflows built around the specific requirements of Medicaid waiver programs and Medicare home health billing.
 EVV-verified visit records feed directly into billing so only completed, verified visits generate claims.
-Authorization tracking per client: units authorised, units used, and units remaining, with alerts before a client's authorisation is exhausted.
+Authorization tracking per client: units authorized, units used, and units remaining, with alerts before a client's authorization is exhausted.
 Claim generation in the correct format for your state Medicaid system or Medicare clearinghouse.
 Remittance advice processing and payment reconciliation.
 Denial tracking and resubmission workflows for rejected claims.
 Private pay billing for clients not on Medicaid or Medicare.
-Reporting on billing by payer, service type, and authorisation period for revenue management.
+Reporting on billing by payer, service type, and authorization period for revenue management.

 Off-the-shelf home care platforms handle scheduling, EVV, and basic billing for most agencies.
 Custom software is the right choice when your EVV integration requirements don't fit the platform's supported state aggregators; when you operate in multiple states with different Medicaid billing rules and need consolidated management; when your care plan documentation requirements exceed what the platform supports; or when you're building home care management software to sell to other operators.
 We'll tell you directly if a platform would serve you better.
 The ongoing maintenance cost of custom software needs to be justified by operational complexity or revenue that a platform can't support.